Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 For a .pdf version of all the religious emblems available to veterans, click here.

-Families may request, at the government's expense: military grade, rank or rate; war service (such as "World War II"); months and days of birth and death; an emblem reflecting one's beliefs; valor awards received; and the Purple Heart.
+Families may request, at the government's expense, military grade, rank, or rate; war service (such as "World War II"); months and days of birth and death; an emblem reflecting one's beliefs; valor awards received; and the Purple Heart.
 Not all headstones bear a religious emblem.

-Earlier graves in Section 27 have a different style than the military headstones seen elsewhere in the cemetery.
-These Citizen and Civilian headstones mark the burial sites of poor freed men, women and children who were interred in Arlington National Cemetery at the government's expense after the Civil War.
-To keep with the aesthetic of overwhelming rows upon rows of white headstones, these replacement headstones are similar in appearance to the military headstones apart from the inscriptions.
+These Citizen and Civilian headstones mark the burial sites of poor freed men, women, and children who were interred in Arlington National Cemetery at the government's expense after the Civil War.

 MILITARY EMBLEMS